Heterocrossa iophaea: Description

 This species was described by Meyrick as follows:

+Meyrick regarded this species as the darkest coloured amongst the genus.

 Distribution

 This species is endemic to New Zealand.
 As well as the type locality of Invercargill, this species has also occurred in Wyndham, in the Peel Forest in Canterbury, Waiho Gorge in Westland, and Puhi Puhi in Marlborough.
-Specimens have also been collected in the North Island in locations such as at Whakapapa, Whangarei, Hawkes Bay, Waimarino in the Bay of Plenty region and Price's Bush in the Tararua Range.
+Specimens have also been collected in the North Island in locations such as at Whakapapa, Whangārei, Hawkes Bay, Waimarino in the Bay of Plenty region and Price's Bush in the Tararua Range.